State-by-State Childcare Tax Credit Guide

 Official site: Texas Comptroller of Public Accounts

-Texas does not have a personal income tax.
-Families in Texas primarily use the federal Child and Dependent Care Credit, which you can estimate using our Child Care Tax Credit Estimator.
+Texas does not have a personal income tax, so most Texas families primarily rely on the federal Child and Dependent Care Credit.
+That makes careful federal planning especially important.
+Use our Child Care Tax Credit Estimator to organize expenses and estimate the federal benefit.

 Utah